 Pronunciation and exceptions with the letter S

 There are some words that are written with a single S but are pronounced with the sound /s/.
-Let’s see some of these exceptions.
+Here are some of the exceptions.

 Exception 1: After the prefix "R"